120269238-myseneca/Graphical-User-Interface-Heart-Sound-Analysis-using-MATLAB/README.md

     - Record or upload the sound of a heartbeat.
     - Click on "Analyze" to get the heart rate result.

+ Heartbeatapp.m is code that can be put into a Matlab file to run for easier use, but the design of app will required.

  Motivation

 During the COVID-19 pandemic, hospitals would connect patients to heartbeat monitoring machines as soon as they were admitted.
 This made me realize the significance of monitoring the heart, as it's the most critical organ, and its failure often signifies a life-threatening situation.
 This application aims to provide every individual with a tool to measure their heart rate without the need for specialized equipment.
 My vision is to make it easier and accessible for everyone to monitor their heart's health.